All Products

 Return value

-The return value is of the JSON type.
+Returns a value of the JSON type.

 Examples

-select json_extract(json '{"a":1, "b":2}', '$.a');
+SELECT JSON_EXTRACT(JSON '{"a":1, "b":2}', '$.a');

 The following result is returned: